arielherself/espresso/README.raw.md

 America’s <strong>House of Representatives</strong> approved a $430bn climate, tax and health-care bill, delivering a boost for President Joe Biden ahead of November’s mid-term elections.
 The <strong>Inflation Reduction Act</strong> is the largest package of climate spending in American history, providing $369bn of support for renewable energy and other green infrastructure.
 It also aims to lower prescription drug prices and raise taxes on some big firms.

-America will unveil a new trade plan with <strong>Taiwan </strong>in the coming days, the White House said, intended to deepen ties with the island.
-Tensions between America, China and Taiwan have been high since Nancy Pelosi, an American politician, visited Taiwan earlier this month.
-A trip by China’s president, Xi Jinping, reportedly being planned for November, may include a first face-to-face meeting with his American counterpart Joe Biden since the latter became president.
+<strong>Taiwan’s</strong> defence ministry said that 13 Chinese air-force planes crossed the Taiwan Strait’s median line.
+Tensions between America, China and Taiwan [have been high](https://www.economist.com/china/2022/08/11/how-the-crisis-over-taiwan-will-change-us-china-relations) since Nancy Pelosi, an American politician, visited Taiwan earlier this month.
+America will unveil a new trade plan with Taiwan in the coming days, the White House said, intended to deepen ties with the self-governing island.

 Listen to an abridged version of the subscriber-only briefing.